InfiAgent/InfiAgent.github.io/index.markdown

           <div class="content has-text-justified">

-            <p>For closed-form questions, we prompt LLM with question description and constraints at first time.
+            <p>For closed-form questions, we prompt LLMs with question description and constraints at the first time.
 Considering that most models hardly follow the format requirements, we add a reformat step after the models respond with gpt-3.5-turbo-16k which formats the responses with the format requirements.
 Here's a figure illustrating this process: </p>
 		        <img src="static/images/case-study-eval-data.png">
           </div>
         </div>